tobegit3hub/deep_image_model/README.md

-# Deep CNN
+# Deep CNN and RNN

-The classic deep convolution neural network project with TensorFlow.
+The classic deep convolution and recurrent neural network project with TensorFlow.
 You can learn and run CNN easily.

 * Train/test/inference images included.
 * Visualize images with `matplotlib`.
 * Support checkpoint and `tensorboard`.
 * Easy to extend more convolution layers.
+* Support CNN, LSTM, Bicondictional LSTM and Stacked LSTM.

 ## Train